BritK333/The-Meme-Machine/README.md

-This project is like a random quote machine I built with React, React Hooks, HTML, CSS, and Vanilla Javascript!
+This project is built with React, React Hooks, HTML, CSS, and Vanilla Javascript!

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).